endail/RadioPacket/README.md

 // then encapsulate the message into a RadioPacket as
 // in the example transmitter code above

-// when receiving, cast Message to a MeasurementMessage
+// when receiving, cast Message to a MeasurementMessage,
 // where m is a Message* as in the example receiver code above MeasurementMessage* mm = static_cast<MeasurementMessage*>(m);
 mm->getMeasurement();